Yass, New South Wales: Flour milling

 It has never been explained why Yass was the home to a number of flour mills, especially as the district is well known for the production of fine merino fleece.
-Linge notes that many "flour mills" were set up for the personal convenience of settlers rather than commercial operations (Linge 1979:108) and it may be that the mills were set up to grind locally produced grain for largely domestic consumption.
+Linge notes that many flour mills were set up for the personal convenience of settlers rather than commercial operations (Linge 1979:108); it may be that the mills were set up to grind locally produced grain for largely domestic consumption.

 Bayley in his history of Yass records that, in March 1842, it was reported that the Yass Steam Mill was in operation (1973:24).
 This mill was located by the Yass River and was owned by the partnership of Hamilton Hume and John Watson.
-The mill was known as Watson's Mill.
-This mill seems to have operated until it was destroyed in a flood in 1870.
-At that time it was owned by Thomas Andrew Barber (Ames et al. 2001:9).
+The mill was known as Watson's Mill, and it seems to have operated until it was destroyed in a flood in 1870.
+At that time, it was owned by Thomas Andrew Barber (Ames et al. 2001:9).

 Barber was the son of the George Barber (who, with Hume, first explored Yass) and was also Hume's nephew.
 These connections no doubt lead to the choice of the site of Barber's next mill as the land was originally owned by Hume.
 Barber constructed a new steam mill and, by May 1870, steam was raised and the mill itself opened in June 1870 (Bayley 1973:46).
 According to Armes et al., the Barber family "occupied surviving housing on the corner of Comur and Adele Street" (2003:9).
 This mill, it is argued, is the existing brick structure known as "Crago's Flour Mill".
-The mill was operated by Barber until 1876 when he handed over his business interests to his sons Earnest and John, who traded under the name Barber Brothers.
+The mill was operated by Barber until 1876, when he handed over his business interests to his sons Earnest and John, who traded under the name Barber Brothers.

-Meanwhile, another steam mill – the Union Steam Mill – had been established and, by 1881, was owned by Petherick Tamblyn Crago.
+Meanwhile, another steam mill – the Union Steam Mill – had been established, and by 1881, was owned by Petherick Tamblyn Crago.
 In around 1881 Crago purchased a site for a new mill between the White Horse Inn and Barber's Mill.
 The mill was called the Commercial Mill and from newspaper reports was operating from 1882.
-According to Ralph Crago (letter 1970) the decision to erect the new mill was because the machinery in the old Mill (presumably the Union Steam Mill) was worn out.
+According to Ralph Crago (letter 1970), the decision to erect the new mill was because the machinery in the old Mill (presumably the Union Steam Mill) was worn out.

 The Barbers declared bankruptcy in October 1889, and in December 1889 there was a meeting in Yass to discuss the mill.
 The meeting was told that the machinery was 50 years old, the foundations of the mill were 41/2 feet deep and that a new mill would take 12 months to construct while the existing mill could be made operational in the New Year.
 The mill recommenced trading in January 1891.